gristlekinginc/metsci-site-v2/docs/special-projects/001-nanotags.md

 ### Multi Buy - Secret Weapon Part 1
 Go up to `Tenant details` and we’ll set up multi-buy.
 In a private console you could do this on a per Application basis, but due to the public and permissionless nature of the MetSci Console you can only set this per account/tenancy.

 `Multi-Buy` means what it says; we're going to buy multiple copies of the same packet.
-We'll do this because we'll then get the data from multiple gateways, giving us a VERY rough idea of where our NanoTag is in relation to those gateways.
+We'll do this because we need to get data from multiple gateways, giving us a VERY rough idea of where our NanoTag is in relation to those gateways.

 #### Multi Buy Settings